-The Dean’s Office of the College of Arts and Science is pleased to announce the inaugural Dean’s Undergraduate Research Fund video contest.
+The Dean’s Office of the College of Arts and Science is pleased to sponsor the Dean’s Undergraduate Research Fund Video Contest.
 Students with research experience who have received an Independent Research, Team Research or FAST Grant are encouraged to produce and submit a video that documents their research experience.

 The video may use any audio/visual multimedia (e.g. video, animation, slide show) but must have been created specifically for this contest.
 Using your own story as a lens, the best submissions will clearly and creatively articulate the undergraduate research experience in an engaging and thoughtful way.

 - Grand Prize Winner will receive a $1,000 CAS Scholarship (per entry)